rahulakrish/water_pump_classifier/README.md

   Dataset sourced from https://www.drivendata.org/competitions/7/pump-it-up-data-mining-the-water-table/page/23/

 ## Methodololgy
-  Since this a classifiaction problem, baseline models were built using Logistic Regression, Decision Trees and K-Nearest Neigbors.
-  Out the of the three base models, the model with the best scores was chosen for further optimization
+ Different classification models were built and the model with the best f1-scores was chosen for optimization.

 ## Mapping waterpump distribution